fivethreeo/react-ssr-django-jwt-docker/README.md

 * Server hot module reloading
 * Server-side rendering
 * Suspense server side using [react-ssr-prepass][react-ssr-prepass]
-* Server-side handlers for graceful degradation of registration/activation/login views.
+* Server-side handlers for graceful degradation of registration/ activation/ login/ social views.
 * Code splitting using [@loadable/component][@loadable/component]
 * Babel 7 with fragments
 * React 16.8.6 with hooks
 * Using [formik][formik] for forms with bootstrap4
-* Registration/activation and authentication using JWT and graphene
+* Registration / activation/ social login and authentication using social-auth-app-django, JWT and graphene
 * Using [træfik][træfik] for routing requests and ssl.

 ## How to use